Green tariffs: choosing the best green energy options for your home

 Which suppliers offer green tariffs?

-The Energy Saving Trust lists Good Energy (opens in new tab), GEUK (opens in new tab), and Ecotricity (opens in new tab) as suppliers that go that extra mile to produce greener energy.
+The Energy Saving Trust lists Good Energy, GEUK, and Ecotricity as suppliers that go that extra mile to produce greener energy.
 These are exempt from Ofgem’s cap on energy prices because they source smaller generators of renewable energy, so their running costs are higher.

 Around 25 companies list their fuel mix as 100% renewable – these include household names such as Bulb Energy, Octopus Energy and OVO Energy, but always do your research to find out how they source their renewable energy – some tariffs are greener than others.